-There’s a secret bonus you can earn to make the transfer ratio even better.
-When you convert your Marriott points in increments of 60,000, you’ll end up with 25,000 miles instead of 20,000 miles, because Marriott will automatically send a bonus 15,000 points to the airline, giving you 5,000 extra miles!
+There’s a secret bonus that can make the transfer ratio even better.
+When you convert your Marriott points in increments of 60,000, you’ll end up with 25,000 miles instead of 20,000 miles, because Marriott will automatically send a bonus 15,000 points to the airline, giving you 5,000 extra miles.

 These bonus miles make the ratio 2.4:1 instead of 3:1, which is a significant improvement.